Ex-U.N. General Assembly head, five others face U.S. bribery case

 In China, Ng sits on several government committees and belongs to the Chinese People's Political Consultative Conference, an advisory body to the government.

-Ng's name previously surfaced in U.S. investigations into how foreign money might have been funneled into the Democratic National Committee before the 1996 elections, when it was working to re-elect President Bill Clinton.
+Ng's name previously surfaced in U.S. investigations into how foreign money might have been funnelled into the Democratic National Committee before the 1996 elections, when it was working to re-elect President Bill Clinton.

 Ng, who was never charged, stopped coming to the United States from 1996 to 2000 amid the probe, prosecutors have said.

-More recently, in 2014, Ng was subpoenaed in a U.S. foreign bribery investigation, a source has said, after his name surfaced in litigation involving billionaire Sheldon Adelson's Las Vegas Sands Corp (LVS.N).
+More recently, in 2014, Ng was subpoenaed in a U.S. foreign bribery investigation, a source has said, after his name surfaced in litigation involving billionaire Sheldon Adelson's Las Vegas Sands Corp.

 Federal prosecutors in Brooklyn also have brought sealed charges against another individual linked to Ng, Yin's lawyer Sabrina Shroff said at a Sept.
 29 hearing.
 The status of any Brooklyn-based investigation was unclear on Tuesday.